GoInterject/GoInterject.github.io/bApps/bFinancials/Company-Setup.md

 >
 >

-Within a week you will receive verification from Interject that your company set up and subscription is complete.
+Within a week you will receive verification from Interject that your company setup and subscription is complete.